-Most of our performance audits include recommendations or insights on how to improve the activity that we have audited.
+Our performance audits include recommendations or insights on how to improve the activity that we have audited.
 By accepting our recommendations, the entity involved agrees to resolve the gaps in performance and implement improvement opportunities.

-We may also include other advice, actions, tips, or examples of best practice in our reports and throughout our audits for entities to consider.
+Our reports may also include other advice, actions, and examples of better practice in or alongside our reports for entities to apply.